 5. Discussion: The Four Horsemen Revisited

 What do DALYs mean for historians of health?
 These results have several important implications.
-The most obvious one is that we need to dethrone plague as the poster child for medieval health problems.
+Most obviously, we need to dethrone plague as the poster child for medieval health problems.
 Plague is visible, dramatic and famous; but it is merely the tip of the iceberg.
-Across the later Middle Ages as a whole, your risk of dying from infant and childhood diseases was probably 15-20 times higher, and your risk of dying from any of half a dozen endemic bacterial and viral infections was 4-8 times higher.
+Across the later Middle Ages as a whole, your risk of dying from infant and childhood diseases was probably 15-20 times higher than your risk of dying of plague, and your risk of dying from any of half a dozen endemic bacterial and viral infections was 4-8 times higher.
 Paradoxically, histories tend to be silent on such diseases both because they are invisible and because they are omnipresent; historical evidence bearing on infectious disease is almost entirely lacking, and it is often assumed that they are simply always present at more or less constant levels, making them a static background rather than the eventful figured ground of history.
+Palaeopathologists tend to work narrowly within the purview of what can be seen skeletally.
+One value of this exercise is to highlight how medieval health looks when evaluated within the same framework used to assess health in modern real-world situations.
 Medieval people lived in a sea of pathogens which assailed them continually.
 Particularly when their immune systems were compromised by hunger, poverty, or other illnesses, they died in droves.
 Cumulatively, infectious diseases formed a force as omnipresent, powerful and invisible as gravity, causing grief, moulding settlement patterns, deciding the fate of enterprises such as campaigns of warfare, and shaping demographic regimes.

 Fear is rarely commensurate with the mathematical realities of risk.
 The cultural logic of health shows this clearly.
 The Four Horsemen of the Apocalypse of St. John of Patmos were Famine, War, Plague, and Death.
 Consulting the numbers, medieval people should instead have feared Infections, Infections, Infections and Death.
 The gap is not merely because they had no knowledge of bacteria or viruses; if they did not know about Mycobacterium tuberculosis, they were certainly familiar with dying from tuberculosis.
 Rather, they assumed that death is inevitable and out of human hands – a realistic view, given their very limited ability to intervene effectively on most serious medical conditions.
-Instead, they may have had defined health differently, starting with a lower benchmark of what constitutes “healthy”.
-Moreover, the spiritual was undoubtedly important; “health” may have included one’s spiritual as well as physical health, and death was routinised and wrapped in complex deathways.
+Instead, they may have had defined health differently.
+Understanding medieval health on its own terms would be an important project, but a different one than applying a cross-cultural definition of health.
+Medieval health may have incorporated a lower benchmark of what constituted physical well-being, and the spiritual was undoubtedly important; “health” may have included one’s spiritual as well as physical health, and death was routinised and wrapped in complex deathways.
 Medical conditions such as tuberculosis which allowed death to be foreseen and coped with ritually caused pain and grief, but could be seen as part of the order of things.
 An abrupt death that prevented one from having last rites and dying a Heavenward “good death” may have been much more feared (Ariès, 1974; Binski, 1996).
 The same may be true for conditions such as leprosy that were physically disfiguring and/or carried moral valences as well as health consequences (Roberts, 2020).